N6RFM/psws-drf-tid-tools/docs/METHODOLOGY.md

 ## The physical setup

-A HamSCI Grape DRF station receives the WWV time-signal carrier from Fort Collins, CO, on one or more standard frequencies (2.5, 5, 10, 15, 20, 25 MHz).
+A HamSCI Grape DRF station receives the time-signal carrier, e.g., WWV from Fort Collins, CO, on one or more standard frequencies (2.5, 5, 10, 15, 20, 25 MHz).
 The transmitter is fixed in space and time; the carrier is extraordinarily stable (10⁻¹² level).
 Any apparent Doppler shift seen